-The findings have led for a call to withdraw permission to grow GM potatoes at secret sites in the
+The findings have led for a call to withdraw permission to grow GM potatoes at secret sites in the UK.

 Besides the obvious nutritional reasons, British environmentalists have found another good reason to avoid potatoes: Evidence that genetically modified (GM) versions have been linked to cancer in rats, just as Dr. Arpad Pusztai claimed, to the dismay and anger of the biotech industry.